 It looks impressive, simple to make, and tastes amazing!
 The shortcut here is using your favorite bag of cornmeal mix.

 If your package directions tell you to add additional flour, that’s fine, it will give you a more cake-like texture.
-It may not all fit in an 8-inch skillet but probably will in a 9-inch skillet.
+It may not all fit in an 8-inch skillet if you add extra flour but will in a 9-inch skillet.

 Arrange the onion slices/fans in the bottom of the cast iron or oven-proof skillet.
 I use a Lodge cast iron skillet that’s 23 years old.
-It was a wedding gift.
+It was a wedding gift but you can buy them now preseasoned here.
 The skillet will be hot, so make sure you place it on a cutting board, trivet, or stop top.
 Work quickly so the skillet doesn’t cool down.
 The hot skillet will give the cornbread that sought after brown crust and help caramelize the onions.